hazelvision/Fascinating-State-Color-Mapping-Puzzle/README.md

 # State-Color-Mapping-Puzzle
-Solves a puzzle in which one of four colors is assigned to each of 22 contiguous US States to maximize the total score, where adjacent states cannot have the same color.
+Solves a puzzle in which one of four colors is assigned to each of 22 contiguous US States to maximize (or minimize) the total score, where adjacent states cannot have the same color.

 My son's 5th grade class was given this assignment to complete using only their brains, and I immediately recognized this problem was far more complex than the teacher understood.